antiBaconMachine/cv/cv.md

 which is a much more rewarding experience for developers.

 One of the most interesting things about being in this field over the last ten years is watching web technology escape the web.
-NodeJs has opened up the back end and systems programming environments to Javascript.
+NodeJs has opened up the back end and systems programming environments to JavaScript.
 Cordova and it's ilk have provided a real alternative to native stacks in the mobile space.
 The HTML5/CSS/ECMA stack is ever more pervasive and I couldn't be happier with the incredible pace of progress.
 </div>